Der kleine Vampir – Neue Abenteuer: Episodes

 Anna plays at the edge of the cemetery and is caught by Geiermeier.
 He takes her to his house.
 Her mother, Hildegard die Durstige (Hildegard the Thirsty) is a witness and sneakily enters Geiermeier's house.
-She hears how Geiermeier tries to confess Anna she is a vampire.
+She hears how Geiermeier tries to confess Anna that she is a vampire.
 A crying Hildegard seeks to the crypt for help.
 Rüdiger has a plan: Anna must convince Geiermeier she is human and flies to Anton.
 Also Anna has a plan: she tries to convince Geiermeier to be a sister of Anton and to call him.
-Rüdiger arrives at Anton's place, but he can't help as he is grounded.
-That's why they switch.
-Anton tells his parents he is going to sleep, but it is actually Rüdiger who goes to the bedroom.
+Rüdiger arrives at Anton's place, but he can't help as he is grounded, and they both switch places.
+Anton tells his parents he is going to sleep, but is actually Rüdiger who goes to the bedroom.
 Anton runs to Geiermeier.
 To prove he is human, Anton eats some garlic.
 This satisfies Geiermeier and he releases Anna.
 Back home, Anton asks Rüdiger to join him on his vacation, but Rüdiger refuses.